Junior Juries' Programme

 Frequently Asked Questions

-Juries are a unique programme for schools, libraries and book clubs, designed to encourage reading for pleasure and appreciation for a wide variety of books.
-Participating classes and book clubs make their own selection of suitable titles from the KPMG Children’s Books Ireland Awards shortlist, which is announced in March.
+Junior Juries are a unique programme for schools, libraries and book clubs, designed to encourage reading for pleasure and appreciation for a wide variety of books.
+Participating classes and book clubs make their own selection of suitable titles from the KPMG Children’s Books Ireland Awards shortlist, which is announced on February 7th.
 Using a specially devised activity pack, each group can engage with their chosen books by taking part in quizzes, debates, discussions, research projects, creative writing and visual art activities which will enhance their reading experience.
 At the end of the process each group is asked to collectively score the books they have read.
-Children’s Books Ireland collates these scores to determine the winner of the Junior Juries’ Award, formerly the Children’s Choice Award, which is presented at the official prize-giving ceremony in May.
+Children’s Books Ireland collates these scores to determine the winner of the Junior Juries’ Award, which is presented at the official prize-giving ceremony on May 22nd as part of International Literature Festival Dublin.

-Participation in Junior Juries is completely free and includes an activity pack, bookmarks, a poster and phone/email support from Children’s Books Ireland (printed or digital available on request at sign up).
+Participation in Junior Juries is completely free and includes a digital activity pack, bookmarks, a poster and phone/email support from Children’s Books Ireland.
 Groups will need to source the books themselves; many groups involved in the scheme work in partnership with their local public library service and borrow the books.
-25% discount is available for Junior Juries when purchasing from International Education Services.
-Schools in need which meet certain criteria can apply to receive the shortlisted books and a virtual or in-person event with a shortlisted author or illustrator and a set of age-appropriate shortlisted books.
-(4th to 6th class in the Republic of Ireland or Primary 6 and 7 in Northern Ireland).
+30% discount is available for Junior Juries when purchasing from International Education Services.
+Schools in need which meet certain criteria can apply to receive the shortlisted books and an event with a shortlisted artist (see 'Opportunities for Support' below).

 Children’s Books Ireland cannot provide all juries with the shortlisted books.
-We suggest getting in touch with your local library to see which of the books you can borrow (ebooks, audiobooks and physical books), or sharing reading copies within the group in accordance with government health guidelines.
-However, with thanks to the Arts Council of Northern Ireland and Ecclesiastical, through their Movement for Good Awards, we do have funding to purchase books for a limited number of schools across the island who demonstrate a need.
+We suggest getting in touch with your local library to see which of the books you can borrow (ebooks, audiobooks and physical books), or sharing reading copies within the group.
+However, with thanks to the Arts Council of Northern Ireland and KPMG, we do have funding to purchase books for a limited number of schools across the island who demonstrate a need.
 Please indicate this on the registration form.
 Please note that this is not a cash grant and there are limited numbers of books available.

 There are lots of different methods to choose from.
 The method you choose should reflect what will work best for your group:

-The shortlist will be announced on February 8th, 2023.
-We will email all Junior Juries the list of shortlisted titles, and the activity packs will also be delivered after that.
+The shortlist was announced on 7th February 2024.
+All Junior Juries are emailed the list of shortlisted titles following the announcement, and the activity packs will also be delivered after that.

 No, any group can take part.
 Many juries are school-based, and these can be whole classes, smaller book clubs or reading groups, or paired reading groups i.e. older children facilitating younger children.
 Other groups include book clubs based in bookshops or libraries, or hosted by parents/guardians in their own homes.
 There is no minimum or maximum number of readers for a Junior Jury.

 A scoring or ballot sheet is included in your Junior Juries pack.
 It is helpful to make a copy of this for every juror in the group so they can score the books they read as they go along.
 We ask for each juror to score each book they’ve read out of 100.
-The group leader then collates the scores, finds the average score for each book read and sends these back to Children’s Books Ireland bv 12th May 2023.
+The group leader then collates the scores, finds the average score for each book read and sends these back to Children’s Books Ireland by May 10th, 2024.

 Opportunities for support and ways to engage with the Junior Juries’ scheme: